hamsterjam/harp/luaFunctions.md

 Returns a usertype representing a VisualSpec for drawing a Sprite spr with Shader shd.
 The two numbers dx and dy represent offsets from the position.

+`spec RectangleVisualSpec(prim, dx, dy, w, h, lineW, color)`

+Returns a usertype represent a VisualSpec for drawing a Rectangle.

 Auxillary
 ---------